 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 When money is really tight, sometimes it’s hard to afford car insurance.
-But most people need a car in order to get to work, which means they have to have car insurance.
-Some states have set up programs to help the low income families in their states to afford car insurance.
+But most people need a car in order to get to work, which means they need to have car insurance.
+Some states have set up programs to help low-income drivers and their families afford car insurance.